 Enter the detox food pads.
 Touted as a quick and easy way to remove toxins from your body — through the soles of your feet — this wellness trend has gained popularity over the past decade.

-To find out whether these really work, we’ve asked three different medical experts — Debra Rose Wilson, associate professor and holistic healthcare practitioner; Dena Westphalen, a clinical pharmacist; and Philip Gregory, a drug and medication information consultant — to weigh in on the matter.
+To find out whether these really work, we’ve asked two different medical experts — Debra Rose Wilson, associate professor and holistic healthcare practitioner, and Dena Westphalen, a clinical pharmacist — to weigh in on the matter.

 Here’s what they had to say.